ChristyHiii/Five-colourLegend/README.md

 | ---- | - | - | - | ------------------ |
 | xxxx | 0 | 0 | 0 |   xxxxxxxxxxxxxx   |

+The colours selected for this project are from: Pantone Colour System, Ral Colour System, and NCS.
+And we also referred to bird, insect, plant guides and mineralogical maps.
+We used ai to help organise the data.

 3. Run the simulation:

 ```bash